FelDev/felixparadis.com-v3/content/posts/gatsby-weird-errors/index.md

 ### Using a filter AND not using edges

-No idea why, but on one of my collections, this works fine:
+Not sure why, but on one of my collections, this works fine:
 ```gql
 allFoo(filter: { language: { eq: "fr" } }) {
   nodes {